PoliticalGraveyard.com

 Janice E. Tinsley-Colbert — of Deer Park, Suffolk County, Long Island, N.Y.
 Democrat.
 Delegate to Democratic National Convention from New York, 2004, 2008.
 Female.
 Still living as of 2008.

 Maria Tirabasso — Republican.
-Presidential Elector for New York, 1972; Presidential Elector for New York, 1972.
+Republican Presidential Elector for New York, 1972 (voted for Richard M. Nixon and Spiro T. Agnew).
 Female.
 Still living as of 1972.

 Vanessa Tirado — of Newburgh, Orange County, N.Y.
 Democrat.
 Alternate delegate to Democratic National Convention from New York, 2008.
 Female.
 Still living as of 2008.